Stacktical/stacktical.github.io/_posts/2020-07-24-dsla-protocol-incentivized-beta-test.md

 ## Starring Harmony (ONE) and more

-The DSLA Incentivized Deta will exemplify how the **DSLA Protocol provides a decentralized way to derisks the staking experience of some of the best blockchain networks out there**.
+The DSLA Incentivized Beta will exemplify how the **DSLA Protocol provides a decentralized way to derisks the staking experience of some of the best blockchain networks out there**.

 We are excited to announce that Harmony ONE staking deposits will be amongst the first assets supported by DSLA Protocol during the incentivized beta test!